gatewaycorporate/fp-devicer/README.md

 ### Benchmarks

-When calibrated correctly, FP-Devicer is over 98% accurate.
+When calibrated correctly, FP-Devicer is over 98% accurate and gets more accurate as it analyzes fingerprints.
 The average time to calculate the difference between two fingerprints is less than 1ms.
 To view/run the benchmarks on your machine:

 ```sh
 npm run bench